Domestic Abuse Involves Family or Household Members

-While felony domestic assault and battery may be charged in violent offenses, domestic abuse can include child abuse, elder abuse, stalking, harassment and violation of a protective order as well.
+While felony domestic assault and battery may be charged in violent offenses, domestic abuse can also include child abuse, elder abuse, stalking, harassment, and violation of a protective order.

 When is Domestic Abuse a Felony in Oklahoma?

-The first domestic abuse offense is generally charged as a misdemeanor punishable by a jail term of up to 1 year, a fine of up to $5,000.00 or both.
-Any subsequent convictions are treated as felonies and can be punished by up to 4 years in jail and a fine of $5,000.00.
+The first domestic abuse offense is generally charged as a misdemeanor offense.
+This is punishable by up to a year in jail, a fine of up to $5,000, or both.
+Any subsequent convictions are treated as felonies.
+These are punishable by up to four years in prison and a fine of $5,000.
 Okla.
 Stat. tit.
 21 § 644

 Talk to Your Lawyer About a Suspended or Deferred Sentence